-3. Before adding shadows, carefully draw darker outlines that form the trunk and branches.
+3. Before adding shadows, carefully draw darker contour edge outlines that form the trunk and branches.
 Draw contour lines to show their roundness.
 Add contour lines to show the texture and curves of the branches and trunk.
 Continue by drawing the areas with leaves.
-When you like what you’ve drawn, carefully erase all the guidelines.
+When you like what you’ve drawn, you can carefully erase all the guidelines.

 4. Start drawing shadows in areas where no light shines from the light source.
 Hold your pencil on its side, press firmly, and begin drawing the darkest shadows on the tree.
 Shadows are lighter where more light touches it.
 Look for shadows that show the form of the branches and trunk.
 Use less pressure on your pencil as you draw lighter shadows.
 Fade the shadows away to the white of the paper where there are highlights.
 Remember to draw the cast shadow on the ground, to the right of the tree.